jes/pngcam/README.md

  - perl
  - GD

-You can install GD with:
+You can install GD on Ubuntu with:

     $ sudo apt install libgd-perl

-on Ubuntu and probably others.

 To build the "semi-fat-packed" Perl script: